cacodcar/cacodcar.github.io/_posts/2020-8-25-Constrained_Regression.md

 $$x = \frac{1}{2}C^T\lambda \rightarrow x= C^T(CC^T)^{-1}d$$

-We can solve the multipliers system then substitute it back into the expresstion for x.
+We can solve the multipliers system then substitute it back into the expression for x.

-Here is the source code for the informed version in Python 3.7 and Numpy.
+Here is the source code for the informed version in Python 3.7 and NumPy.

 ```python
 import numpy